 Organised and effective

-Being organised and effective means that you plan and prioritise your daily tasks, whether they be academic, employment or personal, in a way that allows you to complete those tasks in a smooth and efficient way, without becoming overworked or stressed.
+Being organised and effective means planning and prioritising your daily tasks, whether academic, employment or personal, in a smooth and efficient way, without becoming overworked or stressed.
 When you are organised, you get things completed on time for deadlines, you arrive on time for meetings or other events and you are in control of the situation.

 Reflect: